turiyadev/random-int64/README.md

-This utility was designed for generating random 64-bit object identifiers (database keys) with good performance charateristics, relatively uniform distribution, and an extremely low probability of generating a repeated sequence of values (and, as a corrolary, relative difficulty in guessing what values will be generated next).
+This utility was designed for generating random 64-bit object identifiers (database keys) with good performance charateristics, relatively uniform distribution, and a low probability of generating repeated sequences of values (or, equivalently, great difficulty of guessing what value will be generated next).

-Although the sequences of generated values are effectively non-deterministic (they depend on the exact timing of successive calls to `create()`), they cannot be considered cryptographically secure (it may be possible to guess the seed state of the underlying PRNG, or the approximate timing between calls).
+Although the sequences of generated values are effectively non-deterministic (they depend on the exact timing of successive calls to `create()`), they cannot be considered cryptographically secure.
+It may be possible to guess the seed state of the underlying PRNG, or the approximate timing between calls, and thus narrow down the range of values that were likely generated.

-For these and other reasons, *`RandomInt64` is not suitable for generating cryptographic key material.*
+In other words, *`RandomInt64` is not suitable for generating cryptographic key material.*